uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 * Event occurrence IDs can change when events dates are changed
 * Add option to insert events simultaneously to both global & local calendar in multisite networks [todo]
 * JS to delete events from front-end when logged-in
+* TODO: delete this instance and all subsequent instances

 == Frequently Asked Questions ==